frebib/year-4-notes/crypto/notes.md

 - Let P : U → [0, 1] be a probability distribution.
-  - An event A is a subset of U.
+  - An event A is a subset of U (U being a finite set).
   - The probability of an event A, written P[A], is defined as:
     ![](https://i.imgur.com/daavv76.png)